CODINGLFQ/codinglfq.github.io/README.md

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://cn.bing.com/?FORM=Z9FD1&intlF=).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-                                          All Rights Reserved © 2017 by Frank.Liu
+                                          All Rights Reserved © 2017 by codinglfq